omnine/cpuhogtd/README.md

 }
 ```

-`LateStart`, the default value is `5` minutes (= 300,000 milliseconds).
-The monitoring will begin in this time after the targeted application starts up.
-Generally the start-up is CPU intensive, we can skip this period.
+`LateStart`, the default value is `5` minutes (= `300,000` milliseconds).
+The monitoring will begin `5` minutes after the targeted application starts up.
+Generally the start-up is also CPU intensive, but we are not interested in this part, so we should skip it.

 `IgnoreUnder`, the default value is `5.0%`.
-The stack trace of the thread with CPU under this value will not be printed out.
+Some threads may run at the same time but with tiny CPU.
+We can ignore them and focus on the main ones.
+The stack trace of these threads with CPU under this value will not be logged.

 `CPUThreshold`, the default value is `60.0%`.
 The agent will activate the alarm when the CPU of the monitored process is over this amount.

 `CheckInterval`, the default value is `60,000` ms (=1 minute).
 This has to be carefully selected.
-It is recommended as half of the peak range.
+It is recommended to be half of the peak range or smaller.

 `AggressiveInterval`: the default value is `1,000` ms (=1 sec).
+Once the alarm is activated, the agent enters to the aggressive mode, check the CPU more frequently.As you can imagine, `AggressiveInterval` should be much less than `CheckInterval`.

 `ConcernThreshold`: the default value is `10`.
-These two are hard to pick.
-They depend on the peak pattern.
-Once the alarm is activated, the agent enters to the aggressive mode, check the CPU more frequently.The frequency will be once per second, and the concern will be added 1 up if the CPU is over the `CPUThreshold`.
-Once the total of the concern is equal to `ConcernThreshold`, The agent will dump the thread.
+In the aggressive mode, the concern will be added 1 up if the CPU is over the `CPUThreshold`.
+Once the total of the concern is equal to `ConcernThreshold`, The agent will try to dump the thread.

 `OutputCPU`: the default value is `false`.
-If you want to output the process CPU at each check point, change it to `true`.
+If you want to output the process CPU at each check point spaced with `CheckInterval`, change it to `true`.

-With the *Gauge* in glowroot, you can analyze the pattern, then decide the values on the `config.json`.
+With the CPU  *Gauge* in glowroot, you can analyze the pattern, then decide the values inside the `config.json`.

 ![Glowroot-CPU-Gauge](./doc/glowroot-cpu-gauge.png)

-As you can see, normally the CPU usage was under `40%`.
+For this example, normally the CPU usage was under `40%`.
 The peak (over 80%) lasted about 10-15 minutes.

 In this case,  `CheckInterval` can be set as big as `5` minutes (half of `10`).

 # How to test

-In order to simulate a real case, CPU spike, we can use https://github.com/msigwart/fakeload in your JAVA application.
+In order to simulate a real case, CPU spike, we can use [FakeLoad](https://github.com/msigwart/fakeload) in your JAVA application.
-Here I tried it in **DualShield**, a commercial MFA product which can call groovy script in its *Task*.
+I tried it in [DualShield](https://web.deepnetsecurity.com/products/dualshield/), a commercial MFA product which can call groovy script in its *Task*.

 Download the `fakeload-0.7.0.jar` at https://repo1.maven.org/maven2/com/martensigwart/fakeload/0.7.0/fakeload-0.7.0.jar.
-Put it into the folder,
+Put it into this folder,
 `C:\Program Files\Deepnet DualShield\tomcat\dualapp\das5\WEB-INF\lib`, then restart the service.

 Create a task,